 Q. Our 25-year-old son is back home after completing his college degree.
 He has a pretty good job, so he makes too much for us to claim him as a dependent.
-That doesn’t matter to us anyway, since we’re stuck in the AMT where we don’t get any benefit for dependents.
-We’ve heard that there’s a way he can claim his 16-year-old sister as a dependent, since we all live together in the same house.
+However, we’ve heard that there’s a way he can claim his 16-year-old sister as a dependent, since we all live together in the same house.
 Is that really possible?

 Q. My divorce was final last year, and the three kids live with me.
 Now my ex says that since he’s paying child support, he’s going to claim them as dependents on his return.
 He says that means I can’t claim them on mine.
 Is that true?

 A. Not unless your divorce decree gives him that right.
 Since the general rule for qualifying children demands that the child live with you more than half the year, children of divorced parents are usually dependents of the custodial parent.
 There are exceptions.
 The custodial parent can release the exemption to his or her ex-spouse by signing a written declaration (Form 8332) that the noncustodial spouse must attach to the tax return each year he or she claims the children as dependents.
-Or if your divorce decree gives your ex-husband the right to claim the children, he can do so if he attaches key pages of that document to his tax return.
+Or if your divorce decree gives your ex-spouse the right to claim the children, he can do so if he attaches key pages of that document to his tax return.
 Otherwise, you get to claim the children as your dependents.
-If your husband claims them, too, the IRS will step in and deny his claim.
+If your ex-spouse claims them, too, the IRS will step in and likely deny his claim.
 Also read What Happens When Both Parents Claim a Child on a Tax Return for more information on this topic.

 Q. My 83-year-old mother moved in with me when she could no longer live alone.
 Her only income is her Social Security, so she doesn’t have to file a tax return.
 Can I claim her as my dependent?

 A. Yes, assuming you provide more than half of her support, she can pass the test as a qualifying relative.
-Tax-free Social Security benefits don’t count as gross income for the $3,800 test.
+Tax-free Social Security benefits don’t count as gross income for the $4,000 test.
 When figuring that portion of her support you provide, include a value for the housing you provide.
 If someone else helps support your mother—one of your brothers or sisters, for example—and your combined support passes the 50 percent threshold, you may claim your mother as a dependent if you file a Form 2120: Multiple Support Agreement.
 Also read Steps to Claiming an Elderly Parent as a Dependent for more tips.

 Q. My daughter won a full-ride scholarship to an expensive college.
 I’m thrilled, but I think the value of the tuition is more than what it costs me to feed and clothe the young scholar.
 If I don’t provide more than half of support, do I lose her as a dependent?